ocean plants

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 When you think of the ocean, and especially endangered species in the ocean, what comes to mind?
 For most people, it’s things like adorable penguins, majestic whales or playful dolphins.
-While these animals are all important parts of their respective ecosystems and may be endangered, they’re not the only life forms at risk.
-Ocean plants are an essential part of our ecosystems, and many of them are endangered as well, thanks to overfishing and other human interventions.
-Here are a few ocean plants that are essential parts of their own ecosystem and part of the oceanic biosphere as a whole.
+While these animals are all important parts of their respective ecosystems, they may be endangered.
+And they’re not the only life forms at risk.
+Ocean plants are an essential part of our ecosystems, and many of them are endangered due to overfishing and pollution.
+Here are a few ocean plants that are essential parts of their own ecosystem and the oceanic biosphere.

 5 Endangered Plants in the Ocean